jsloan117/docker-openvpn-client/docs/index.md

 ---

 Below is a quick way to get up and running with either OpenVPN or Wireguard.
-Please see [Running the image](run-image.md) for more details.
+For more details, see [running the image](run-image.md).

 ```bash
 # OpenVPN client